syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 {% endhighlight %}
 {% endtabs %}

-## AutoElipsisMode
+## Auto-ellipsis mode

-The `AutoEllipsisMode` is a feature that determines the ellipsis mode for the numeric buttons within the scrollable panel of the SfDataPager.
-By default, all numeric buttons on the page are visible.
-However, you have the option to adjust the auto ellipsis mode using the `SfDataPager.AutoEllipsisMode` property.
+The `SfDataPager` offers support for displaying an ellipsis button at the beginning and end of the numeric buttons when the scroll view contains additional numeric buttons before or after the currently selected numeric button.
+It can be customized by using the `SfDataPager.AutoEllipsisMode` property.

 {% tabs %}
 {% highlight xaml %}